PreferredAI/cornac/docs/source/user/iamaresearcher.rst

             # do something here
             return 0.0

-In the `fit` method, you need to implement the training procedure of your model.
+In the `fit` function, you need to implement the training procedure of your model.
-In the `score` method, you need to implement the scoring function of your model.
+In the `score` function, you need to implement the scoring function of your model.
-The `score` method will be used to compute the predicted scores of the model for each user-item pair in the testing set.
+The `score` function will be used to compute the predicted scores of the model for each user-item pair in the testing set.

 In order to test your model, you first have to create an example